SomeWeekendReading/someweekendreading.github.io/_posts/2025-03-17-vax-vs-knuckleheads.md

   of quarantines used in the 1918 flu pandemic where armed law enforcement officers force you into your home and arrest you if you come out.
-That's more or less what's depicted in this photo, taken 1918-Nov-03 by Raymond Coyne in Mill Valley, California on Locust Avenue, including "Wear a Mask or Go to Jail".
+That's more or less what's depicted in this photo, taken 1918-Nov-03 by Raymond Coyne in Mill Valley, California on Locust
+  Avenue: "Wear a Mask or Go to Jail" means law enforcment of masking, quarantine, and so on.
+  (Though I note one knucklehead in the photo is wearing a mask below the nose!)
 - Get sick, and&hellip;
   - you _might_ recover with measles immunity.
 Though, given the _immune amnesia_ effect,
     you might _also_ then have to get all your previous diseases all over again!